-The College of Education is an NCATE-accredited school housed within the University of Colorado Colorado Springs.
-The College consists of four departments that educate undergraduate and graduate students and prepare professionals to be successful in schools and communities.
-The administrative structure of the College includes the Dean’s Office, four departments, the Student Resource Office, the Office of Assessment and Accreditation, and technology support from the Technology Coordinator.
+The College of Education is an NCATE-accredited college at the University of Colorado Colorado Springs.
+The College enrolls undergraduate and graduate students, preparing them to be successful professionals in schools and communities.
+The administrative structure of the College includes the Dean’s Office, four departments, the Student Resource Office, the Office of Assessment and Accreditation, and the Technology Coordinator.

 We endeavor to be the foremost regional College of Education, fostering a just and inclusive global society.

 We prepare teachers, leaders, and counselors who embrace equity, inquiry, and innovation.